The Essential MoGraph apps to learn, and what order to learn them in.

 - How to render to popular formats

 - Basic / commong effects such as blurs, glows, light glints, shading

-On this site you will learn all of this and more.
+You can learn the basics of the world's most popular motion design software in After Effects Kickstart, an intro course taught by Nol Honig.
 Once you master the basics, you will be immediately useful as a motion graphics artist.
 You might not be getting calls from Buck quite yet, but you’ll be on your way.

 3. Cinema 4D